thebushschool/cpjava/lessons/week3/readme.md

 	* [More Conditionals Video](https://vimeo.com/138935678)

 ## Homework
-* Standard Pathway Students Complete Week 1 and Week 2 Homework and Week 3 Exercises
+* Standard Pathway Students Complete Unit 1 and Unit 2 Homework and Unit 3 Exercises
-* Advanced Pathway Students Complete Week 1 and Week 2 Homework and Week 3 Exercises PLUS ADVANCED options to exercises
+* Advanced Pathway Students Complete Unit 1 and Unit 2 Homework and Unit 3 Exercises PLUS ADVANCED options to exercises
 * All Sudents - Upload project code to Github and modify index.html
 * All Sudents - [Read Code Submission Expectations for Assessments](../../final-project.md)